-Recent History of Personhood Legislation
+Recent History of Personhood Legislation in SC

 In June, 2014, the GOP primary ballot contained two advisory questions.
 One question was a personhood question, and it asked voters the following: Should Article I, Section 3 of the South Carolina Constitution be amended to include the following language?